hypothesis/h/docs/developing/making-changes-to-model-code.rst

 ============================
-Making Changes to Model Code
+Making changes to model code
 ============================

 ---------------------------------
-Guidelines for Writing Model Code
+Guidelines for writing model code
 ---------------------------------

-No Length Limits on Database Columns
+No length limits on database columns
 ====================================

 Don't put any length limits on your database columns (for example